Marine Natural Resources Technician

 Dr. Amanda Glazier

 Amanda came to PWSC from Haverford College outside of Philadelphia.
-There she was a visiting assistant professor, teaching marine ecology, population genetics, advanced genetic analyses, and superlab.
-Prior to that she was a research assistant professor and postdoctoral Fellow at Temple University in Philadelphia.
+There, she was a visiting assistant professor, teaching marine ecology, population genetics, advanced genetic analyses, and superlab.
+Prior to that, she was a research assistant professor and postdoctoral Fellow at Temple University in Philadelphia.
 Her research has focused on population genetics, phylogenetics, and transcriptomics of deep-sea invertebrates, and she is broadly interested in using genetic tools to address evolutionary and ecological questions.
 Her research has spanned lab work, field work with five deep-sea research cruises, and bioinformatics and computational work.
 While all of these are important aspects of research and learning, in teaching, she deeply believes that experiential and field-based techniques are the best way for students to learn and develop a passion for environmental sciences and ecology.
 Her courses are developed as much in this context as possible, getting students outside and physically working with the topics instead of just sitting in a classroom.
 This may include part of the day in the field and part in the lab or working with an online database to experience different aspects of the subject.
 She is very excited to be in Alaska, developing courses in this context in such a unique, incredible environment.

 Follow her Instagram account where she posts about teaching environmental studies at PWSC! environ_sciences_pwsc